lijqhs/lijqhs.github.io/content/posts/2023/2023-10-20-dockerizing-django-postgresql-postgis-geodjango.md

 ---

 If you have stored the longitude and latitude coordinates for the address in your Django model, you can leverage the spatial features of PostGIS and GeoDjango to perform advanced geo searches similar to Elasticsearch.

 <!--more-->

 {{< toc >}}

-## Introduction
+## Create Django Project and Deploy with Docker

+We will develop a simple application for restaurant search to show how to create Django project, use PostgreSQL as backend and deploy them with Docker.

 ### Install Django